Hi-Media/reST-test/doc/Chap3-RESTAPIResources-initializeHostedPaymentPage.rst

   ------------------------------  -----------  -------  --------  -------------------------------------------------------------------------------
   payment_product_list            AN           255                The payment product list separated by a “,” (e.g., visa,mastercard,american-express). *Refer to the appendices — " Appendix A— on “GatewayAPI” documentation for the full list of available payment products.* payment_product_category_list   AN           255                The payment product category list separated by “,”. (e.g., credit-card,ewallet). \Refer to the appendices — "Appendix A. Payment Products” — on “GatewayAPI” documentation for the full list of available payment categories.* css                             AN           255                URL to merchant style sheet.
-Important: H**TTPS** protocol is required. template                        AN           32                 The template name.
+Important: **HTTPS** protocol is required. template                        AN           32                 The template name.

                                                                   Possible values:

                                                                   - basic-js = For a full page redirection.
                                                                   - iframe-js = For an iframe integration. merchant_display_name           AN           32                 The merchant name displayed on payment page, otherwise the name is retrieved from order. display_selector                N            1                  Enable/disable the payment products selector.

                                                                   Possible values:

-                                                                  0 = The selector is not displayed 1 = The selector is displayed
+                                                                  0 = The selector is not displayed

+                                                                  1 = The selector is displayed
   multi_use                       N            1                  Indicates the tokenization module if the credit card token should be generated either for a single-use or a multi-use.

                                                                   Possible values:

                                                                   1 = Generate a multi-use token

                                                                   0 = Generates a single-use token.

                                                                   While a single-use token is typically generated for a short time and for processing a single transaction, multi-use tokens are generally generated for recurrent payments. description                     AN           255      M         The order short description. long_description                AN                              Additional order description.